jzharris/209AS-Embedded-Security/index.md

 method have not been fully investigated, however.
 In this work, we first present vulnerabilities of Federated Learning involving raw data retrieval and input data poisoning.
 Secondly, we investigate how similar attacks can be adapted to exploit vulnerabilities in Split Learning.
-Lastly, we present methods to prevent or the attacks in order to make the Split Learning method more resilient to adversaries.
+Lastly, we present methods to prevent or mitigate the attacks in order to increase the resilience of the Split Learning method against adversaries.